Up to 60% off sofas & mattresses — limited‑time deals.

 • Durability: whether joints and hardware stayed tight after repeated edge sits, posture shifts, and recline-to-upright transitions.

-• Value: effort saved versus friction introduced.
+• Value: how much effort the service saved compared with the scheduling friction it introduced.

 Fit My Sofa: Our Testing Experience